BunsDev/summarize-urls/docs/model-auto.md

 - If you pass an `openrouter/...` model id, the request uses OpenRouter (and requires `OPENROUTER_API_KEY`).
 - If you pass a native model id, the CLI prefers the native provider SDK when its key is available, and can fall back to OpenRouter when no native key exists (and `OPENROUTER_API_KEY` is set).

-OpenRouter provider ordering:

-- `OPENROUTER_PROVIDERS` is deprecated and ignored.

 ## How selection works

 - Uses the order you provide in `model.rules[].candidates[]` (or `bands[].candidates[]`).